 The surviving spouse of a member of the military who was killed in action or who died in the line of duty is exempt from property taxes on a primary residence and any tangible personal property held for personal use.

 Eligibility RequirementsYou must be a veteran having a disability incurred in the line of duty, or the un-married surviving spouse of a veteran having a disability incurred in the line of duty or of a person who died as a result of service in the military.

 You must be the recorded owner of a residence and/or tangible personal property.
 The term residence does not include a rental dwelling.

-New applicants must provide a current letter certification from the Department of Veteran Affairs or from a branch of service verifying % of disability incurred in the line of duty with an effective date as of Jan 1, 2020 or prior.
-All other applicants need only provide verification whenever there is a change in disability rating.
+New applicants must provide a current letter certification from the Department of Veteran Affairs or from a branch of service verifying % of disability incurred in the line of duty with an effective date as of Jan 1, 2021 or prior.
+All other applicants need only provide verification whenever there is a change in disability rating or property ownership.

 The surviving spouse or minor orphan of a member of the military who was killed in action or who died in the line of duty must file a copy of DD Form 1300 Report of Casualty together with the exemption application.

 You must file an application with the SLCo Treasurer on or before September 1 unless filing deadline is extended.

 Application Requirements for

 the Disabled Veteran’s Exemption:

 Current Veteran’s Administration certification letter verifying percentage of disability with effective date or VA Widow’s letter.